lightninglabs/lightning-dev-site/_pages/overview.md

 much as possible in cold wallets.

-It is possible to construct Lightning channels where the keys are cold, but they would need to be brought back online you conduct a channel update.
+It is possible to construct Lightning channels where the keys are cold, but they would need to be brought back online to conduct a channel update.
 Only with hot wallets can the Lightning Network attain a high volume of transactions.

 This is only a surface level introduction to Lightning integration.
 For a more